-Need A Wrongful Death Lawyer in Fort Pierce?
+Seeking A Wrongful Death Attorney in Fort Pierce For A Loved One?

 A Fort Pierce wrongful death lawyer can help assist you in your time of need by holding those responsible for the loss of your loved one.
 A wrongful death can bring emotional and financial turmoil to a Florida family.
-Mounting medical expenses, burial costs, loss of income, and insurance negotiations further intensifies a difficult situation.
+Mounting medical expenses, burial costs, loss of income, and insurance negotiations further intensify a difficult situation.
 Seeking legal counsel may not be a priority as you struggle to cope through one of the most trying moments of your life; however, as painful as it may be, the statute of limitations in a wrongful death suit in the state of Florida is two years, which makes securing legal representation vital.

 The legal complexities involved in a wrongful death case are numerous, and surviving family members gain a significant advantage when they obtain the legal experience of a Fort Pierce wrongful death lawyer who understands the laws governing the underlying causes of injury.
 Insurance companies and their representatives will seek to minimize their financial liability by employing shifty tactics to reduce, stall, or outright deny insurance claims.

 If your loved one has been wrongfully killed due to the negligence of another, contact our award-winning attorneys at the Shiner Law Group.
 With over 15 years’ experience representing Fort Pierce victims and their families, we have the results-driven acumen to litigate across the full spectrum of wrongful death claims.